-However, If you are unsure about how to apply or what you need, this article will guide you through everything step by step.
-So, keep reading to get all the details you need to start your education journey in Belgium.
+However, if you are unsure about how to apply or what you need, this article will guide you through the main steps.
+Keep reading to learn what international students should prepare before starting their education journey in Belgium.

 Bachelor’s Degree Admission Requirements

 Before applying for a bachelor’s degree program in Belgium, there are specific requirements you need to meet.
-These requirements can vary depending on the university and the program you choose.
+These requirements vary depending on the university, the program, the language of instruction, and whether you apply with an EU or non-EU qualification.

 Language Proficiency Tests Needed for Undergraduate Studies

-To study in Belgium, students must prove they can speak the language of instruction, which is usually Dutch or English.
-Each university accepts different language tests to ensure students can understand their courses.
+To study in Belgium, students must prove they can study in the language of instruction, which may be Dutch, French, or English.
+Each university accepts different language tests, and some programs require higher scores than the general university minimum.

-For international students, showing language skills is important for getting into many universities in Belgium.
-Here are some well-known universities in Belgium and their language requirements along with minimum scores.
+For international students, showing language skills is important for admission to many universities in Belgium.
+Here are examples of well-known Belgian universities and their current language requirements.
+Always check the official program page because requirements may change and some programs set higher minimum scores.

 Bachelor’s Degree Application Process

-Applying for a bachelor’s degree in Belgium can be difficult, but following the right steps makes it easier.
-With these guidelines, you can confidently apply to any university, making sure you meet all the requirements and avoid mistakes.
+Applying for a bachelor’s degree in Belgium can feel difficult at first, but following the right steps makes it easier.
+With these guidelines, you can prepare your application carefully, meet the requirements, and avoid common mistakes.

 Step 1: Research and Choose a University

 Before you begin the application process, take time to explore different universities.
-Look at the programs they offer, the courses you can take, and other opportunities available to students.
-Also, ensure you choose a university that fits your academic and career goals and what you want to study.
-Keep in mind that universities like the Vrije Universiteit Brussels may have special requirements and deadlines, so make sure to know what each one needs before applying.
+Look at the programs they offer, the courses you can take, the language of instruction, tuition fees, application deadlines, and any special admission rules.
+Also, choose a university that fits your academic and career goals.
+Keep in mind that universities like Vrije Universiteit Brussel may have special requirements and deadlines, so make sure you know what each institution needs before applying.

 Step 2: Get your Documents Ready